kaimv/basic-webserver/README.md

+A basic web server that is able to render HTML and plain text with status codes.

 # Information

 Hello!
 Thanks for coming to view this repoistory!
 It is currently under heavy development so please, expect bugs.